facundh23/RickAndMortuJump/README.md

 :arrow_right: TAILWIND CSS :art:
 :arrow_right: JAVASCRIPT :rocket:
 :arrow_right: TYPESCRIPT :rocket:
-:arrow_right: TYPESCRIPT :rocket:
+:arrow_right: REACT JS :rocket:

 ### We used the rick and morty API to get the information we needed for our project. :file_folder:

 :arrow_right: https://rickandmortyapi.com/ :satellite:

-:arrow_right: ### To install the modules you must execute the following command:
+:arrow_right: To install the modules you must execute the following command:
 ### npm install | npm i

-:arrow_right: ### To run the application you must type the following command
+:arrow_right: To run the application you must type the following command
 ### npm run dev